My wife had a one discolored tooth before and I’ve always thought whether there are some reliable ways to whiten it safely or not!

 That’s why I’ve made several researches on how to whiten a single tooth properly and effectively …

-Indeed, this article discusses this topic by providing many details, so you will be able to learn all the possibilities.
+Anyway, this article discusses this topic by providing many details, so you will be able to learn all the possibilities.

 So How to Whiten Just one Tooth?
 Basically, There are 2 options:

 - Targeting that one discolored tooth, so its shade will much the other teeth.

 - Or, whiten all of your teeth and the discolored tooth will match the other ones over time.

 Choosing an approach over the other depends on how discolored your tooth is!

 In this section, I am going to answer the main question above, by approaching it in a pretty straightforward way…